Frequently Asked Questions

 Simply cut the corner of the Magic Bag open and empty the natural grains into the compost bin, and consider upcycling the cotton fabric for an ecological disposal.

-Where can i purchase a Magic Bag hot cold compress?
+Where can i purchase a Magic Bag hot and cold compress?

 Supporo FAQs